 Major General Joseph W. Stillwell: [sighs] It's gonna be a long war.

-General Joseph W. Stilwell: This isn't the state of California, it's a state of insanity.
+General Joseph W. Stilwell: Madness - it's the only word to describe it.
+This isn't the state of California, this is a state of insanity.

 Wally Stephens: I've learned a very important lesson today.
 I'll never shop east of Beverly Hills.

 Captain Wild Bill Kelso: War nerves?
 Who said war nerves?